 If you’re a marketer, you would have heard this phrase enough times to give you a headache: “Content is king.”
 When it comes to sustainability efforts, however, evergreen content is king.

 As destinations change rapidly — shuttered businesses, new attractions, partners joining on the daily — your DMO needs a well-stocked arsenal of always-up-to-date content to power your organic marketing.

 Promoting your sustainability efforts through evergreen content might look like:

-Creating long-form articles and lead-gen materials on sustainability in your destination
+Creating long-form articles and integrating best practices on sustainability in your pillar content

 Blog content on sustainable marketing optimized for search engines